irongiant33/gr-halow/docs.md

 It takes 560us to get to the LTF2-LTFN field.
 This roughly lines up with the dense red subcarrier spike width in 1MHz inspectrum captures.

+## ieee standards breakdown

+Important chapters
+- Ch15 is 802.11 (dsss in 2.4 GHz, 1Mbps, 2Mbps rates) p.2749
+- Ch16 is 802.11b (HT dsss in 2.4ghz 1, 2, 5.5, 11Mbps rates) p.2773
+- Ch17 is 802.11a (ofdm in 5ghz, 5MHz, 10MHz, 20MHz channel widths 6,9,12,18,24,36,48,54 Mbps rates in 10MHz channel) p.2802
+    - P.2807 PPDU format
+    - P.2810-2811 I'm pretty sure this is 802.11a modulation dependent parameters and timing parameters.
+It looks similar to HaLow at just 10x the rates
+- Ch18 is 802.11b-corrigendum1 (extended rate phy "ERP" dsss in 2.4ghz, backwards compatible with 802.11a/b) p 2848
+- Ch19 is 802.11g (ofdm in 2.4ghz, but also backwards compatible with ch18 dsss in 2.4ghz and ch17 ofdm in 5ghz) p.2860
+    - P.2862 - definition of non-ht, ht-mf, ht-gf.
+Pretty sure gr-ieee80211 only supports non-ht.
+Support for ch17/18 packets.
+Mixed format (MF) has preamble that can be decided by ch17/18 but data that cannot.
+Greenfield (GF) cannot be recognized at all by ch17/18.
+    - P.2873 PPDU format.
+Makes sense for delay of 16us because STF and LTF are each 8us.
+    - P.2880 timing parameters.
+48 complex data numbers.
+52 sub carriers, highest sun carrier index is 26.
+312.25 khz subcarrier spacing
+- Ch20 is directional multi gig, 802.11ad? p.2962
+- Ch21 is very high throughput, 802.11ac? p.3010
+- Ch22 is television very high throughput 802.11af? p.3137
+- Ch23 is 802.11ah (ofdm in S1G, essentially 802.11g knocked down 10x) p.3186

+802.11a is basis for halow.
+802.11ah is thus an amendment by group "h" to the 802.11a spec.
+6 OFDM symbols for the SIG field.

+802.11a/802.11g supported in gr-ieee80211.
+Both of these use 1 OFDM symbol for their SIG field.

+CSD = cyclic shift diversity, there is no cyclic shift for 1 spatial stream (table 23-17)

+Table 23-10 on p158 of S1G portions on p3223 of full spec shows that there is only 1 LTF for transmissions that only use 1 spatial stream.
+This means there is no LTF field after the SIG field for 1MHz transmissions.

 ## Misc Resources

 - Wi-Fi HaLow breakdown and performance results by Troy Martin (MARCH 2024): [https://youtu.be/oFVj1RES9TU?si=XjW0Y5oUUU09URXw](https://youtu.be/oFVj1RES9TU?si=XjW0Y5oUUU09URXw)
 - MCS and Data Rate Table for WiFi Standards [https://mcsindex.net/](https://mcsindex.net/)

+ofdm is like threading in RF. fdm is multiprocessing.
+It lowers the rate of each stream so that the sum of the stream rates equals the desired bitrate of the whole signal. "in short, instead of sending serial symbols at a rate K/T over a channel with bandwidth W, K symbols in parallel, each at the rate of 1/T are sent over a sub-channel with bandwidth W/K." This helps when fading impacts the band that a signal is transmitted over to essentially create multiple sub-channels where fading doesn't impact signal reception.
+The alternative is a very complex equalizer.
+- science direct article on OFDM, keysight signal structure for wifi

 ## Todo